One of the proudest moments in East Bierley's history when they won the National Village Cup at Lord's in 1979

 But, there was to be one more disappointment when they lost their seventh Priestley Cup Final in 1980.
 After their National Village heroics they thought they had turned the corner – but it was not to be as Undercliffe’s 195-7 proved to be too much for a Bierley side that struggled to 163-9.

-Bierley’s fortunes would change dramatically in 1981 when not only did they take their first Bradford League silverware at first-team level, but they achieved the classic Division One and Priestley Cup double.
+Bierley’s fortunes would change dramatically in 1981 when not only did they take their first Bradford League silverware at First Team level, but they achieved the classic Division One title and Priestley Cup double.

-The 1981 cup final was against Farsley and an eighth defeat looked on the cards when openers Mark Brearley and Billy Holmes put on 114 in reply to East Bierley’s 195-5.
+The 1981 cup final was against Farsley and an eighth defeat looked on the cards when openers Mark Brearley and Billy Holmes put on 114 in reply to East Bierley’s 195 for five.

-But Bierley proved they were made of sterner stuff than previous years and Paul Topp showed his quality as he took 6-44 as Farsley crumbled to 158 all out.
+But Bierley proved they were made of sterner stuff than previous years and Paul Topp showed his quality as he took six for 44 as Farsley crumbled to 158 all out.

-Topp was the deserved recipient of the man of the match award to highlight what an excellent bowler he was.
+Paul Topp was the deserved recipient of the Man of the Match Award to highlight what an excellent bowler he was.

 He only bowled at military medium but such was his control few batsmen took liberties with him.
-Many a time he bowled 25 overs with an action that allowed him the stamina to hardly break sweat.
+Many a time he bowled the full fifty overs with an action that allowed him the stamina to hardly break sweat.
 He is one of a handful of bowlers to take a career 1,000 wickets in the league.

-The key figures in the double side, so expertly led by the astute Taylor, included opening batsman Lymbery, seamer Pickersgill and the ever-dependable Topp.
+The key figures in the double side, so expertly led by the astute Taylor, included opening batsman Brian Lymbery, seamer Tony Pickersgill and the ever-dependable Topp.

-Curiously, his skipper at the time Taylor also joined the 1,000 club with a career of seam bowling from a short run-up.
+Curiously, his skipper at the time Phil Taylor also joined the inclusive thousand club with a career of seam bowling from a short run-up.
 He was deceptively quick with an action that made full use of a set of powerful shoulders.
 In later years he would turn to off spin.

 The title win went to the wire with Pudsey St Lawrence only three points behind.
 Lymbery (771) and John Punchard (549) were the major run-getters, while Taylor (48) and Topp (54) and Pickersill (42) were the chief wicket-takers.

-The title win allowed Bierley to enter the prestigious Yorkshire Champions Trophy and they reached the final of 1982.
-They ensured that they would do the Bradford League proud by beating Huddersfield League Golcar in the final and in doing so completing a momentous two-year chapter in their history.
+The title win allowed Bierley to enter the prestigious Yorkshire Champions Club Trophy and they reached the final of 1982.
+They ensured that they would do the Bradford League proud by beating Huddersfield League Golcar in the Final and in doing so completing a momentous two-year chapter in their history.

 As reigning winners they were allowed to enter the following year and duly retained the trophy beating Shepley in the final.
 Bierley developed a real thirst for this tournament and during this glorious decade of success completed a third win in 1989 when they accounted for Lascelles Hall in the final.